Eucaa/Sailor-Moon-Memory-Card-Game/README.md

 The project uses Google Fonts to apply fonts "Great Vibes" and "Oswald" to the webpage.

 ### Testing
-The HTML and CSS coding was tested by using the W3C Mark Validator Service by direct input.
+1. The HTML and CSS coding was tested by using the W3C Mark Validator Service by direct input.
-To test the responsiveness of the website in phones, tablets, and desktops screens, I have used the Chrome Developer Tools, verifying how the site reacted in different screen sizes.
+2. To test the responsiveness of the website in phones, tablets, and desktops screens, I have used the Chrome Developer Tools, verifying how the site reacts in different screen sizes.
-The JavaScript files were tested using https://jshint.com/ by direct input of the files on the validator.
+3. The JavaScript files were tested using https://jshint.com/ by direct input of the files on the validator.
-The game has been tested by some of my friends with the question if the game was clear, easy to use and understandable.
+4. The game has been tested by some of my friends with the question if the game was clear, easy to use and understandable.

 ### Bugs
+The following issues where found when perfoming testing:
+1.
-Had some issues with the re-sizing of the tiles on smaller devices.
+2. Had some issues with the re-sizing of the tiles on smaller devices.
 Since these kind of games are not made for small mobile devices, I kept iPad size in mind as the smallest easy accesible play-size.
+3.
+4.

 ### Deployment
 The project was developed using the AWS IDE.
 New features or changes made to the code, were added and committed to the local repository.